marckean/marcseparation/_docs/julia_spence_mental_health.md

 Purely for the fact to not attract any attention to the mental health aspect of the sisters, Julia and more specifically, Alex.

-Below are some of the things that Julia did when she came to visit in our home before Alex and I separated.
+Below are some of the things that Julia did when she came to visit the matrimonial home before Alex and I separated.

 - She slammed doors in the house while we were trying to sleep
 - She traced mud through the house, on brand new carpet